zim0369/uniexam/src/README.md

 ## BTW,

+- Entire theory was based on google searches

-- Tried to add adequate information.
+- Tried to keep the notes short but failed in some areas.

 - Navigating through the notes is pretty easy: